kammoh/fobos/docs/source/controller_features.rst

 Timeout Setting
 ===============
-In some cases, due to communication error or DUT non-responsiveness the control board asserts a timeout error message to the control PC when a configurable time has elapsed.
+In some cases, due to communication error or DUT non-responsiveness the control board sends a timeout error message to the control PC when a configurable time has elapsed.
 The default value is 5 seconds which is enough for almost all cases.
-Once timeout is reached, the control board resets the DUT, resets any pending DUT data transfers and return the a timeout status to the capture software.
+Once timeout is reached, the control board resets the DUT, clears any pending DUT data transfers and return the a timeout status to the capture software.
 To set the timeout value, use the method:
     ctrl.setTimeout(TIMEOUT)